phiture/airbyte/airbyte-integrations/connectors/source-phiture-braze/README.md

 To build using Gradle, from the Airbyte repository root, run:
 ```
-./gradlew :airbyte-integrations:connectors:source-braze:build
+./gradlew :airbyte-integrations:connectors:source-phiture-braze:build
 ```

 #### Create credentials
 **If you are a community contributor**, follow the instructions in the [documentation](https://docs.airbyte.io/integrations/sources/braze) to generate the necessary credentials.
-Then create a file `secrets/config.json` conforming to the `source_braze/spec.yaml` file.
+Then create a file `secrets/config.json` conforming to the `source_phiture_braze/spec.yaml` file.
 Note that any directory named `secrets` is gitignored across the entire Airbyte repo, so there is no danger of accidentally checking in sensitive information.
 See `integration_tests/sample_config.json` for a sample config file.